Our Basic Newspaper Advertising Sales Course

 © 2015 Robert McInnis Consulting

-Your Publication: Introduction
+Your Publication: The Production Department

 ABOUT THIS SITE | This site is the home of Bob McInnis' Response Oriented Selling newspaper ad sales training program.
 It also shares a number of insights as well as offers a basic new hires program for brand new ad reps just looking to stabilize their territory.